uwb-ias-trujillo/Bibliometrics-LifeSciEducResearch/README.md

 Authored by: Darcie Nelson, Caleb Trujillo Acknowledged contributors:  Germaine Ng, Rachel Kudlacz

-The purpose of this project is to perform a bibliographic analysis heavily based on bibliometrix Additional support from the following packages:
+The purpose of this project is to perform a bibliographic analysis heavily based on *bibliometrix*.

+ Aria, M., & Cuccurullo, C. (2017), bibliometrix: An R-tool for comprehensive science mapping analysis, *Journal of informetrics, 11*(4), 959-975, Elsevier.

+Additional support from the following packages:

 * readxl,